ark-lang/ark/CONTRIBUTING.md

 We'd love your contributions to make Alloy a better programming language.

 ## Code Style
-Alloy has a fairly strict code-style to keep things consistent:
+Alloy has a fairly strict code-style to keep things consistent (note that this is for C code!
+If you're looking for the Alloy style guides, check out [this](/docs/STYLEGUIDE.md):

 * Indent with four spaces, no tabs!
 (Your IDE's/Editors should do this anyway)
 * Provide spaces around operators for readability, i.e. (1 + 1), over (1+1)